-Notably, an analysis of the civil rights implications of the 2002 farm bill was not yet available.71 OCR has assigned civil rights specialists to specific USDA agencies to assist in completing CRIAs on the effects of the 2002 farm bill.
-Thus, through this process, the specialists should have identified and alleviated any of the new legislation's negative consequences for civil rights.72
+Notably, an analysis of the civil rights implications of the 2002 farm bill was not yet available.
+OCR has assigned civil rights specialists to specific USDA agencies to assist in completing CRIAs on the effects of the 2002 farm bill.
+Thus, through this process, the specialists should have identified and alleviated any of the new legislation's negative consequences for civil rights.
+The consequences for civil rights.

 OCR can exercise authority to change negative civil rights impacts in two ways.
 First, if agency-imposed regulatory provisions or eligibility criteria create barriers or restrict access to programs and activities for racial or ethnic groups without a legitimate nondiscriminatory reason, OCR will withhold its approval of rules published in the Federal Register, effectively blocking issuance until agencies take actions to eliminate or alleviate the negative impacts.
-Second, if OCR's program compliance division finds civil rights deficiencies in an agency's programs and activities, it can require the agency and funding recipients to submit corrective action plans to achieve compliance reviews conducted from FY 1998 to 2000 resulted in 16 corrective action plans, half of which were closed and the other half of which were in various stages of implementation in December 2002.73
+Second, if OCR's program compliance division finds civil rights deficiencies in an agency's programs and activities, it can require the agency and funding recipients to submit corrective action plans to achieve compliance and can monitor the implementation of such plans until compliance is achieved.
+Compliance reviews conducted from FY 1998 to 2000 resulted in 16 corrective action plans, half of which were closed and the other half of which were in various stages of implementation in December 2002.73